UNCLE MEAT: INTEGRATION

 - "Brown shoes don't make it".
 The score in the Songbook from 1973 is closer to the 1981 version on "Tinsel town rebellion" than to the one on "Absolutely free".

 - "Uncle Meat".
 The score from both the Songbook and the album liner notes don't include the counterpoint figure from above.
 It's more than harmonic fill-in.
-If you play it with and without it, the difference is decisive for making the opening of the "Uncle Meat" album version sound as it is.

 - "Kung Fu".
 The piano part is not included on "The lost episodes"